ALIENdudeCOD/useless_project_we_tried/README.md

 ### Team Members
-- Team Lead: Joel Joseph - SNMIMT.
+- Team Lead: Joel Joseph - SNM Insstitute of Management & Technology.
-- Member 2: Abhinavkrishna Prakash - SNMIMT.
+- Member 2: Abhinavkrishna Prakash - SNM Insstitute of Management & Technology.

 ### Project Description
 A notes application where you can add notes, to-do lists/tasks and reminders that are very important.
 If you think you'll forget something add that to the app it will also forget.
 "The design is very human".